Pink Floyd: 1963–1965: Formation

 Klose introduced the band to the singer Chris Dennis, a technician with the Royal Air Force (RAF).
 In December 1964, they secured their first recording time, at a studio in West Hampstead, through one of Wright's friends, who let them use some downtime free.
 Wright, who was taking a break from his studies, did not participate.
 (Note: The four-song session became the band's first demo and included the R&B classic "I'm a King Bee" (original of bluesman Slim Harpo, and three Syd Barrett originals, "Butterfly", "Lucy Leave" and "Double O Bo", a song Mason described as "Bo Diddley meets the 007 theme".)
-When the RAF assigned Dennis a post in Bahrain in early 1965, Barrett became the band's frontman.
+When the RAF assigned Dennis a post in Bahrain in early 1965, Barrett became the frontman.
 (Note: According to Povey, by 1964 the group began calling itself the Abdabs.)
 Later that year, they became the resident band at the Countdown Club near Kensington High Street in London, where from late night until early morning they played three sets of 90 minutes each.
 During this period, spurred by the need to extend their sets to minimise song repetition, the band realised that "songs could be extended with lengthy solos", wrote Mason.
 After pressure from his parents and advice from his college tutors, Klose quit in mid-1965 and Barrett took over lead guitar.